How cash flow and profitability affect business loans

 Many small business owners find themselves in a pickle when they apply for a business loan.
 They have a thriving business, but their taxes show little or no profit.
 Low profit results in lower income tax but it can hinder a business’s ability to get a loan.

-The best time to learn about business loans is before you actually need one.
+The best time to learn about small business loans is before you actually need one.
 Let’s take a look at the application process.

 What happens when you apply for a business loan